List of NBA annual scoring leaders

 Michael Jordan recorded 10 scoring titles in his career—the most in NBA history.

-In basketball, points are accumulated through free throws or field goals.
+In basketball, points are accumulated through field goals or free throws.
 The National Basketball Association's (NBA) scoring title is awarded to the player with the highest points per game average in a given season.
 The scoring title was originally determined by total points scored through the 1968–69 season, after which points per game was used to determine the leader instead.
 The three-point field goal was introduced in the NBA at the start of the 1979–80 season.
-To qualify for the scoring title, a player must appear in at least 58 games (out of 82).
-However, a player who appears in fewer than 58 games may qualify as annual scoring leader if his point total would have given him the greatest average, had he appeared in 58 games.
-For the scoring title, this has been the requirement since the 2013–14 season, with requirements changing several times previously throughout history.
+To qualify for the scoring title, a player must appear in at least 70% of his team's games (58 games in a standard 82-game season).
+A player who appears in fewer games may still qualify if his point total would give him the highest scoring average when divided by the minimum number of games required.
+Since the 2013–14 season, the standard qualification threshold has been 58 games in an 82-game season, with special adjustments applied in shortened seasons; qualification requirements varied in earlier seasons.

-Wilt Chamberlain holds the all-time records for total points scored (4,029) and points per game (50.4) in a season; both records were achieved in the 1961–62 season.
-He also holds the rookie records for points per game when he averaged 37.6 points in the 1959–60 season.
-Among active players, James Harden has the highest point total (2,818) and the highest scoring average (36.1) in a season; both were achieved in the 2018–19 season.
+Wilt Chamberlain holds the all-time records for total points scored (4,029) and points per game (50.36) in a season; both records were achieved in the 1961–62 season.
+He also holds the rookie record for points per game, averaging 37.60 points in the 1959–60 season.
+Among active players, James Harden has the highest point total (2,818) and the highest scoring average (36.13) in a season; both were achieved in the 2018–19 season.

 Michael Jordan has won the most scoring titles, with 10.
 Jordan and Chamberlain are the only players to have won seven consecutive scoring titles (this was also Chamberlain's career total).
-George Gervin, Allen Iverson and Kevin Durant have won four scoring titles in their career, and James Harden, George Mikan, Neil Johnston and Bob McAdoo have achieved it three times.
-Paul Arizin, Bob Pettit, Kareem Abdul-Jabbar, Shaquille O'Neal, Tracy McGrady, Kobe Bryant, Russell Westbrook, Stephen Curry and Joel Embiid have each won the scoring title twice.
-Since the 1946–47 season, six players have won both the scoring title and the NBA championship in the same season: Joe Fulks in 1947 with the Philadelphia Warriors, Mikan from 1949 to 1950 with the Minneapolis Lakers, Abdul-Jabbar (then Lew Alcindor) in 1971 with the Milwaukee Bucks, Jordan from 1991 to 1993 and from 1996 to 1998 with the Chicago Bulls, O'Neal in 2000 with the Los Angeles Lakers, and Shai Gilgeous-Alexander in 2025 with the Oklahoma City Thunder.
+George Gervin, Allen Iverson and Kevin Durant have each won four scoring titles in their careers, while George Mikan, Neil Johnston, Bob McAdoo and Harden have each won three.
+Eleven players have won the scoring title twice.
+Since the 1946–47 season, six players have won both the scoring title and the NBA championship in the same season: Joe Fulks in 1947 with the Philadelphia Warriors, Mikan from 1949 to 1950 with the Minneapolis Lakers, Kareem Abdul-Jabbar (then Lew Alcindor) in 1971 with the Milwaukee Bucks, Jordan from 1991 to 1993 and from 1996 to 1998 with the Chicago Bulls, Shaquille O'Neal in 2000 with the Los Angeles Lakers, and Shai Gilgeous-Alexander in 2025 with the Oklahoma City Thunder.
 Since the introduction of the three-point field goal, O'Neal is the only scoring leader to not have made a three-pointer during the season.